 From striving to prevent threats, to responding decisively to disasters, to advancing U.S. economic security, the Department of Homeland Security’s (DHS) highest priority is safeguarding the American people.

 MITRE supports that priority, aiming to protect the United States in ways that benefit the public every day.
 We work to strengthen transportation security, combat human trafficking, safeguard against cyber attacks—and more.

 From the department’s inception, we’ve provided deep systems thinking and interdisciplinary expertise to pioneer new innovations to help keep the nation safe.

 HSSEDI’s deep understanding of DHS and its missions, combined with MITRE’s capabilities, helps us bring the right mix of expertise to maximize our impact.

-Since 2009, in our role managing DHS’s Homeland Security Systems and Engineering Development Institute™ (HSSEDI), we have served as a national resource and objective adviser for accelerating homeland security impact.
+Since 2009, in our role managing DHS’s Homeland Security Systems Engineering and Development Institute™ (HSSEDI), we have served as a national resource and objective adviser for accelerating homeland security impact.
 This includes:

 - Developing software to provide a common operating picture for the U.S. Border Patrol, to improve detection and tracking of border crossings and deter illegal activities.

 - Fortifying the Transportation Security Administration’s flight identity matching and vetting capabilities, to improve passenger safety and better mitigate threats to aviation security.